 When it’s time to focus on a page or gauge distances between cars, your eyes pull together to share the optical load, Dr. Schaefer explains.
 And that’s not easy when you put someone else’s lenses in front of them.

-There’s always going to be something slightly off about what you’re trying to see through glasses that don’t match your prescription.
+There’s always going to be something slightly off about what you’re trying to see through eyeglasses that don’t match your prescription.
 As your eyes struggle to adjust, what follows is an annoying assortment of woes— headaches, sore eyes, difficulty focusing, and even a dizzy feeling.

-Reason No. 2: You Deserve a Custom View
+Eye Doctor's Reason No. 2: You Deserve a Custom View

 Have you ever met two people who are the same height and weight but can’t share each other’s clothes because the fit is close but not quite right?